wrightwriter/lwjgl-3-vlcj-5-interop/README.md

 # Double buffering

 This approach can be made more responsive by using double buffering, but that would require more memory.
 In any case, if you can afford it, double buffering is very much recommended.
-It lets you not block the main thread every time you copy the texture from vlcj.
+It lets you not block the render thread every time you copy the texture from vlcj.